Arjunnn2004/finlit-app/README.md

 ---

-**Made with ❤️ for better financial tracking through gamification**
+**Made with ❤️ for better financial tracking through intelligent gamification**

-*Transform your expense tracking from a chore into an adventure!* 🎮💰
+*Transform your expense tracking from a chore into an AI-powered adventure!* 🎮💰🚀

 ---